mid-atlantic-applied-sciences/legendary-octo-journey/README.md

 - You can create and use a new GitHub repository to develop and present the solution
 - Assume you are the named GitHub contact for the customer.
 You will build and present the example to the customer
-- GitHub has more than one API interface along with API libraries.
+- GitHub has more than one [API](https://docs.github.com/en/developers/overview/about-githubs-apis) interface along with API libraries.
 Be prepared to explain the hows and whys in your design
-- Technical guidance: Organization events and protected branches are useful features to help drive your solution.
-Also, don’t forget to check the GitHub Docs
+- Technical guidance: [Organization events](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks#events) and protected branches are useful features to help drive your solution.
+Also, don’t forget to check the [GitHub Docs](https://docs.github.com/en)
 - The first branch in a new GitHub repository will be created once a commit has been made.
 One idea is to have a README created with each new repository, so that the first branch is created
 - Documentation is highly valued at GitHub

 ## Solution requirements

 We are most interested in your approach, the mindset you apply, and how the solution is presented to your customer.
-The technical solution to accomplish this is to listen for organization events to know when a repository has been created.
+The technical solution to accomplish this is to listen for [organization events](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks#events) to know when a repository has been created.
 When the repository is created, please automate the protection of the default branch.
-Notify yourself with an @mention in an issue within the repository that outlines the protections that were added.
+Notify yourself with an [@mention](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#mentioning-users-and-teams) in an issue within the repository that outlines the protections that were added.

 ## Some things you will need

 - A GitHub account
 - An organization (you can create one for free)
 - A repository to store your solution/presentation.
 We will look at this together in our next conversation
-- A component that listens for webhook deliveries.
+- A component that listens for [webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) deliveries.
 We don’t require a specific technology/runtime, use languages and tools you are already familiar with We strongly recommend using languages and tools you are already familiar with.
 - A README.md file in your web service's repository that documents how to run and use your solution.

 ## Challenge delivery

-Please use the Greenhouse link in this email to submit the web address of your GitHub org for the solution you created upon completion.
+Please use the [Greenhouse link](https://app.greenhouse.io/tests/4e32559124a1581a0f3fa27f6840a840) to submit the web address of your GitHub org for the solution you created upon completion.
 If you make the repository public our team members can view the repository.

 ## Attribution